Responsible and Safe Travel to the Yamal Nenets

 The moral of the story?
 No place is extreme or dangerous to people who are used to living there, whose way of life has evolved there and who have learned how to survive there over thousands of years.
 While the frozen tundra of the Yamal Peninsula may seem like a pretty extreme place to us, to the Nenets it is home and with a hospitable Nenets family looking after you you will be in the best possible hands for such an expedition.
 Just as to a member of an uncontacted tribe plucked from the Amazon Rainforest a modern city may seem pretty extreme and impossibly hard to navigate – “there are 4-wheeled objects flying around everywhere that kill or cripple you if they touch you and belch out poisonous gases and everyone seems not to worry about them and know when to cross roads but I can’t work it out!” – if he had a local showing him around and taking care of him then he would be absolutely fine.

-The chances of anything going wrong out on the Yamal Peninsula are probably the same as crossing the road in a big city, the difference being that if anything does go wrong in a city you have immediate access to medical help whereas on the Yamal you don’t.
-If by some chance you do get food poisoning or break a leg then in winter you will probably be a 3-hour snowmobile ride from the nearest village with a medical centre, from where public helicopters fly five times a week to Salekhard (and all-terrain vehicles go every evening and take 7 hours) where there is a good (by Siberian standards) hospital.
+The chances of anything going wrong out on the Yamal Peninsula are probably the same as walking across the road in a big city.
+The difference is that if anything does go wrong in a city you have immediate access to medical help, whereas on the Yamal you don’t.
+If by some chance you do get food poisoning or break a leg then in winter you will probably be a few hours by snowmobile from the nearest hospital.

 In short, it is essential that for this trip you take out a good insurance policy which covers this area and the activities included in the trip.
 We will provide a satellite phone for any emergency calls.